 Originating in 1989 as a bodybuilding competition, the Arnold Classic has grown into an amazing sports festival.
 Founded and named after Arnold Schwarzenegger, the event now features a fitness expo and a full schedule of contests.

 A six-acre park surrounded by skyscrapers, the Columbus Commons hosts more than 200 free community events throughout the year.
-Concerts, fitness classes, sports, family events and Picnic with the Pops are all fun Columbus activities that take place on the Commons.
+Concerts (like Picnic with the Pops), fitness classes, sports, family events and Picnic with the Pops are all fun Columbus activities that take place on the Commons.

 Columbus Food and Drink